DarshithaG/ACMW-Jump-Project/docs/blog-posts/markdown.md

 ---
 title: Markdown
 sidebar_label: Markdown
-slug: The usage of markdown
+description: The usage of markdown
 ---

 # Markdown:The markup language